StackVista/stackstate-docs/setup/backup_restore/configuration.md

 ## Export configuration

-An export of the StackState configuration can be obtained by:
+An export of the StackState configuration can be obtained from the [StackState CLI](../cli.md) or using curl commands:

 {% tabs %}
 {% tab title="StackState CLI" %}